 Your goals may include:

 - Lower costs.
-You want to save money by avoiding unnecessary labour and cutting waste.
+You want to save money by avoiding unnecessary labor and cutting waste.
 But if the aim is to reduce costs, then by how much?

 - Tighter security.
 When you eliminate the gaps and redundancies in your back end, you are also eliminating security weaknesses.
 Can you match this objective to an external standard?

 - More efficient compliance.
 When your systems communicate better, compliance becomes much less complicated.
-Can you identify the current gaps and cost of compliance and be clear about your target?
+Can you identify the current gaps and cost of compliance and be clear about your targets?

 - New opportunities.
 With cleaner data and better reporting, you will uncover opportunities to upsell or cross-sell.
 Can you substantiate the value of the opportunity?
 Can you set targets?